The Lemming Effect Enigma: Unraveling the Hive Mind

 Great Depression (1929 Crash) The Great Depression saw the DJIA plummet by 89%, but Montaigne might have observed that fortunes are as prone to recovery as they are to decline.
 Indeed, the DJIA eventually recouped its losses, a testament to the market’s ability to self-correct over time, rewarding patient investors who withstood the prevailing pessimism.

-Panic of 1907: The 50% market downturn in 1907, rapidly countered by the strategic actions of J.P.
-Morgan, recovered within a year.
+Panic of 1907: The 50% market downturn in 1907, rapidly countered by J.P.
+Morgan’s strategic actions, recovered within a year.
 This rebound from the brink is a reminder of the resilience Montaigne saw in humanity and, by extension, the financial systems we create.

 Montaigne’s wisdom encourages a balanced perspective, especially in the face of market hysteria.
 It suggests that crashes, while initially distressing, are not an investor’s denouement but rather moments ripe for those willing to look beyond the tumult.
 He teaches us that history is rich with lessons of resurgence and that the disciplined investor, armed with historical insight and a contrarian mindset, can navigate through the Lemming Effect to find opportunity amidst the ruins.